Keck-DataReductionPipelines/KPF-Pipeline/docs/source/intro/example_trivial.rst

 Note that sections ``[ARGUMENT]`` and ``[MODULE_CONFIGS]`` are empty, since the module we are executing does not need any of these settings.
 However, the sections must still exist in the configuration file for the pipeline to be properly initialized.

+For more detail regarding the structure of KPF Pipeline configuration file, please refer to :doc:`config`.

 To run this pair of files, execute the following command::